We are on a roll today with Says Law. Just a short note which will be elaborated on in future posts.

 Today ill focus on Hortin has his ideas are the least well known and in some ways more mathematically interesting

 In Statistical Studies in the New York Money Market (1902) Interestingly he doesn’t approach it from the angle of Says Law but from one of the many pre-Fisher formulations of the Quantity theory.
 Basically he takes the MV side as bank assets and the PQ side as bank liabilities/consumer spending power.
 Interestingly he discounts the consumer side by the interest rate, reasoning I presume that as an exposte accounting identity as well as the additions to expenditure from credit creation over a ‘period’ there will also be repayments in that period.
 His basic argument that money creation creations adds to expenditure and loan repayment destroys it is there.
 His formulation suggests an interesting and little explored relations between Walras’s law/Says Law the Quantity Identity and the interest rate.

-So if Norton is right is the correct formulation of the effective demand equation:-
+So if Horton is right is the correct formulation of the effective demand equation:-

 (1) ED=Income + Delta Debt i – Delta Savings i + Net Asset Receipts

 Income is straightforward, defined as net income from production in the Marshallian tradition, rather than profits from sale of assets which are simply transfer payments.
 This is only true in a closed economy however in an open economy we need to add the term to reflect net asset receipts.
 Of course it is possible for rent from asset to erode labour share and suppress demand, but that is a separate issue (distribution I hope to show in the next article affects the effective supply curve).

 Secondly delta debt, as we explained in the last article where the rate of credit creation proceeds at the same pace as credit repayment and destruction then it #nets# out, but if you have net leveraging or delivering it doesn’t.